mouseless-eth/Listing-Sniping-Bot/README.md

 # Listing Sniping Bot
-When new tokens gets listed on a **DEX**, bots are able to detect this event and can use this to be one of the first to buy the newly listed token at a **very low price.**
+When new tokens gets listed on a DEX, bots are able to detect the **contract event emmited** and can use this to their advantage by being one of the first to buy the newly listed token at a **very low price.**

-This repo explores this idea by showing an implementation of a bot snipes specific tokens as soon as they are listed.
-This bot works under the assumption that **the name of the token that we snipe is known before launch.**
+This repo explores this idea by showing an implementation of a bot snipes **specific** tokens as soon as they are listed.
+This bot works under the assumption that **the name of the token to snipe is known before its launch.**

 ## Technolody Stack & Tools
 - Javascript (bot script & testing)